mo-open/direct-cache/README.md

-Use java direct memory to cache objects.

-The cache is based on offheap memory, so JVM GC Latency is improved.

-Compatible with open JDK / oracle JDK version 6/7/8.  <br />
-It May work on other jdks too.
+Cache using java direct memory.
+The cache data is in offheap memory, which is out of jvm gc managerment, so you can cache huge data in java process and be free of gc pause problem.

+To use this library, You need to use a openJDK or oracle JDK, other jdks may not work properly.